My Cookie Journey

 Adding the pecan pieces to the syrupy glaze to finish the reduction.

-3. Add the chopped pecans and stir continuously so you are coating all the pieces of pecans.
-This will take a couple of minutes for the coating of the pecans and reduce even more.
+Step 5: Add the chopped pecans and stir continuously to coat all the pieces.
+This will take a couple of minutes as the glaze thickens.

 Stirring pecan pieces around the hot glaze in a small frying pan.